 (4) A base price adjustment, if negative, is expenditure incurred by the person in the income year for which the calculation is made.
-The person is allowed a deduction for the expenditure under section DB 11 (Negative base price adjustment).
+The person is allowed a deduction for the expenditure under sections DB 6 to DB 8 (which relate to deductions for interest) or, if none of those sections applies, under section DB 11 (Negative base price adjustment).